Shamshadil: Background

-During the Safavid period, Shamshadil was part of the Qarabagh province, which was governed by the Ziyadoghlu branch of the Qajar tribe.
+During the Safavid period, Shamshadil was part of the Karabakh province, which was governed by the Ziyadoghlu branch of the Qajar tribe.
 After Nader repelled the Ottomans from the area in 1735, he appointed Ughurlu Khan Ziyadoghlu Qajar as its khan.
-The latter was the only khan who did not support Nader when he petitioned to became shah (king) of Iran at the Mughan assembly.
-This led to Nader Shah curtail the power of the tribe by splitting the Qarabagh province.
-The Zangezur district was given to the beglarbeg (governor-general) of Tabriz; the autonomy of the Armenian Melikdoms was restored, and Borchalu, Qazzaq and Shamshadil were given to the Georgian king Teimuraz II of Kakheti (r.
+The latter was later the only khan who did not support Nader when he petitioned to become shah (king) of Iran at the assembly at the Mughan plain.
+This made Nader Shah split the Karabakh province in order to curtail the power of the Qajars.
+The Zangezur district was given to the beglerbegi (governor-general) of Tabriz; the autonomy of the Armenian Melikdoms was restored, and Borchalu, the Kazakh sultanate and Shamshadil were given to the Georgian king Teimuraz II of Kakheti (r.
 1732–1762).
 Ughurlu Khan was thus only left with Ganja and its surroundings.

 Following Nader Shah's assassination in 1747, Iran fell into turmoil, especially in the South Caucasus.
 There the Georgians and local khans fought over land.
 With no central authority left in Iran, Heraclius II (r.
 1762–1798), the king of Eastern Georgia (Kartli-Kakheti), and the khans, district aqalars (grandees) and soltans (military commander of a district) attempted to preserve their recent freedom by collaborating with or against their neighbours.
 The area soon split into multiple semi-autonomous khanates and districts, such as the Ganja Khanate.
 Shamshadil was amongst the sultanates that emerged during this period.